mikemag/Mastermind/docs/Mastermind_on_the_GPU.md

 packed scores.
 The performance difference of this vs. 8-bit counters is insignificant, though, and the implementation has been left out.

-Mmmfixme: occupancy graph for 32-bit vs 8-bit kernels.
+TODO: occupancy graph for 32-bit vs 8-bit kernels.

 # Fully Discriminating Guesses Optimization